Introduction

 KvExecutor

-KvExecutor allows templates to get, store and find persistent data within a server.
+KvExecutor allows templates to get, store and find persistent data within a scope.

 Methods